ezwang/pennlabspractical/README.md

   - order: `Number`
   - id: `Number`

-Build an API server that has the following routes.
-You must store data necessary for this API server in a database.
-You are free to use any database that you prefer.
-Responses to requests to your API server should be in JSON format and at minimum contain a status code.
+Responses to requests to the API server should be in JSON format and at minimum contain a status code.

 - *Adding a card*: Should add a card to the database with the given title and description.
 The card should be associated with the list with the provided listId.
 <table>